 Many programs and applications rely upon database systems to run and function properly, due to variation in these programs and applications, database files can be formatted in a variety of methods.
 Some of the more popularly seen database file formats can be seen below.

-ACCDB is a file format used to recognize a Microsoft database such as that utilized by Microsoft Office.
+- ACCDB – Used to recognize a Microsoft database such as that utilized by Microsoft Office

-DAT is a file format used to recognize DOS basic database files.
+- DAT – A file format used to recognize DOS basic database files

 Desktop Publishing File Formats